Justice-Reaper/justice-reaper.github.io/_tabs/en/about.md

 order: 4
 ---

 Let me introduce myself.
-I'm Sergio, I'm 23 years old, and I've always been passionate about technology, though I only decided to make it my career three years ago.
+I'm Sergio, I'm 23 years old, and I've always been passionate about technology, although I only decided to make it my career three years ago.
 I started by earning an Associate Degree in Multiplatform Application Development (DAM), where I developed desktop applications using Java and mobile apps with Kotlin

-I later specialized in pentesting because I find it the most exciting area of cybersecurity.
+Later, I specialized in pentesting because I find it the most exciting area of cybersecurity.
 I run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
 To date, I've published over 230 articles and maintain a regular posting schedule as I prepare for my OSCP and BSCP certifications

 Working in this field, I've encountered many repetitive tasks, which led me to develop automation tools using Bash and Python.
-These tools help streamline my workflow so I can focus on more important challenges
+These tools help streamline my workflow, allowing me to focus on more important challenges

-I strongly believe English is essential in this industry.
+I strongly believe that English is essential in this industry.
 I earned my Cambridge B1 certification last year and am currently working toward my B2

 ## About Me 🚀
 - 🔭 Currently sharpening my pentesting skills